HaploidJS/haploidjs.github.io/docs/guide/register-app.md

 }
 ```

-The reason for supporting JSON is that compared to HTML,JSON is more semantic and easier to parse, if the sub-application does not have complex logic, it is recommended to use this format, but this requires the active generation of JSON files.
+The reason for supporting JSON is that compared to HTML,JSON is more semantic and easier to parse, if the sub-application does not have complex logic, it is recommended to use this format, but this requires the pro-actively generation of JSON files.

 > Currently, the customized JSON format is not supported.